Convergence of Policy Iteration for Entropy-Regularized Stochastic Control Problems: Policy Improvement and the Convergence of PIA

-To obtain a uniform estimate for $\{v^n\}_{n\in\N}$ in the PIA \eqref{PIA}, the proof of Proposition~\ref{thm.the.uniformbound} above crucially relies on the ``order reduction'' in \eqref{eq.iter.n}: for $m\in\N$ large enough, the $W^{k+2,q}$-norm of $v^m$ is controlled by the $W^{k+1,q_1}$-norm of $v^{m-1}$, with $q_1\ge q$.
-By repeating this procedure, we can ultimately control the $W^{k+2,q}$-norm of $v^m$ by the $W^{2,q_2}$-norm of $v^{m-k}$, with $q_2\ge q_1$.
-As shown in \eqref{eq.vn.h0norm0'''}, this $W^{2,q_2}$-norm of $v^{m-k}$ can be expressed in terms of the $\Cc^0(\R^d)$-norm of the entropy term $\hat\Hc$, which is properly controlled by the estimates in Section~\ref{subsec:entropy}.
-This then provides a uniform estimate for all $v^m$, with $m\in\N$ large enough.
+To obtain a uniform estimate for $\{v^n\}_{n\in\N}$ in the PIA \eqref{PIA}, the proof of Proposition~\ref{thm.the.uniformbound} above relies on the ``order reduction'' in \eqref{eq.iter.n}: for $m\in\N$ large, the $W^{k+2,q}$-norm of $v^m$ is controlled by the $W^{k+1,q_1}$-norm of $v^{m-1}$, with $q_1\ge q$.
+By repeating this procedure, we ultimately control the $W^{k+2,q}$-norm of $v^m$ by the $W^{2,q_2}$-norm of $v^{m-k}$, with $q_2\ge q_1$.
+As shown in \eqref{eq.vn.h0norm0'''}, this $W^{2,q_2}$-norm of $v^{m-k}$ can be expressed in terms of the $\Cc^0(\R^d)$-norm of the entropy term $\hat\Hc$, which is properly controlled in Section~\ref{subsec:entropy}.
+This then provides a uniform estimate for $v^m$, with $m\in\N$ large enough.

-With a controlled diffusion coefficient, the desirable ``order reduction'' in \eqref{eq.iter.n} no longer holds.
+With a controlled diffusion coefficient, such ``order reduction'' no longer holds.
 As $\Gamma$ depends additionally on $z\in S^d$, $f^m$ and $b^m$ in \eqref{fmbm} now also depend on $D^2_x v^{n-1}(\cdot)$.
-The same estimation as in Lemma \ref{lm.fn.vn-1} then shows that the $W^{k,q}$-norms of $f^m$ and $b^m$ is controlled by the $W^{k,q'}$-norms of not only $D_x v^{n-1}$ but also $D^2_x v^{n-1}$, with $q'\ge q$.
-As a result, on the right-hand side of \eqref{eq.fn.vn-1}, the $W^{k+1,q'}$-norm of $v^{m-1}$ should now be the $W^{k+2,q'}$-norm.
-When plugging this into \eqref{eq.vn.fn}, we obtain an updated version of \eqref{eq.iter.n}, where the $W^{k+1,q'}$-norm of $v^{m-1}$ on the right-hand side is replaced by its $W^{k+2,q'}$-norm.
-There is then {\it no} order reduction: on both sides of the updated \eqref{eq.iter.n}, we have a Sobolev norm of order $k+2$.
-This leaves the ``grand plan'' halfway halted---it is unclear how Step 2 of the plan (see \eqref{L^q terms}) can be achieved.
+The same estimation as in Lemma \ref{lm.fn.vn-1} then shows that the $W^{k,q}$-norms of $f^m$ and $b^m$ are controlled by the $W^{k,q'}$-norms of not only $D_x v^{n-1}$ but also $D^2_x v^{n-1}$, with $q'\ge q$.
+Thus, on the right-hand side of \eqref{eq.fn.vn-1}, the $W^{k+1,q'}$-norm of $v^{m-1}$ should now be the $W^{k+2,q'}$-norm.
+When plugging this into \eqref{eq.vn.fn}, we obtain an updated version of \eqref{eq.iter.n}, with the $W^{k+1,q'}$-norm of $v^{m-1}$ on the right-hand side replaced by its $W^{k+2,q'}$-norm.
+There is then {\it no} order reduction: on both sides of the updated \eqref{eq.iter.n}, we see a Sobolev norm of order $k+2$.
+It is then unclear how Step 2 of the ``grand plan'' (see \eqref{L^q terms}) can be achieved.